dpinela/colophon/README.md

     $ go install github.com/dpinela/colophon/cmd/hkmod@latest

-Grab a binary release (or compile the program from source), then set the HK15PATH environment variable to the path to your Hollow Knight installation (the directory containing the Assembly-CSharp.dll file).
+Then, set the HK15PATH environment variable to the path to your Hollow Knight installation (the directory containing the Assembly-CSharp.dll file).
 The game must already have the [Modding API][] installed; this tool does not yet have a way of doing that for you.

 [Modding API]: https://github.com/hk-modding/api
 [Go]: https://go.dev